leeandher/programming-notes/Learn Node/5 - Password Reset Flow and Permissions.md

 ## Reset Token Verification

-Inbetween Step 3 and 4, a lot of validation has to go on, besides just sending the email.
-We need to make sure that our randomly generated token, matches the token on their account from when they promtped the reset.
+In between Step 3 and 4, a lot of validation has to go on, besides just sending the email.
+We need to make sure that our randomly generated token, matches the token on their account from when they prompted the reset.
 After that, we need to ensure that the token isn't yet expired, followed by prompting them to enter/confirm a new password.
 To make things more complicated, in case there is anything wrong along the way, we need to handle and communicate those errors to the user.
 In order to accomplish this, we need to string together middleware for validation, as well as some syntactic MongoDB queries to check the expiry.

 The first thing we're going to want to do is setup the proper routing and outline the middlewares we will need to use for security along the way.
 Since the token is dynamically generated, the link will also be dynamic, meaning we'll specify the token in our routes as follows: